A longtimer's tour of LGBTQ life in the Village

 Over the course of the next 40 years, the personal became political for Grant, as she joined Lavender Light Gospel Choir and was introduced to LGBTQ politics; helped create BLUES (Bronx Lesbians United Eternally in Sisterhood), a Bronx social group for lesbians; took to the streets to fight AIDS; and started working at a production company that turned out LGBTQ films.

 She fell in love with her partner, Cyrille Phipps, in 1992, and they've been together ever since.
-Still involved in running Lavender Light, Grant is now senior manager for operations and special projects at the New School in the Village.
+Still involved in running Lavender Light, Grant is now senior manager for operations and special projects at The New School in the Village.

 Greenwich Village is still home